hashcube/doc/native/ios-troubleshooting.md

 ## Watching JavaScript Logs

-JavaScript logs are generated when you use `console.log` from within your code, and the Hashcube DevKit will also write out helpful messages that may point you in the right direction.
+JavaScript logs are generated when you use `console.log` from within your code, and the Game Closure DevKit will also write out helpful messages that may point you in the right direction.

 When using the Test App, you will use the Remote Debug tab console window to watch the logs for your game.
 This also gives you the ability to set breakpoints and inspect running JavaScript.